jdbloom/RL-CollectiveTransport/README.md

 # Possible Projects to be completed
-**Full projects are expected to take 8-16 weeks (1 quarter to 1 semester) with the posibility of publication pending results**
+**Full projects are expected to take 8-16 weeks (1 quarter to 1 semester) with the posibility of publication pending results.**

+**Major Qualifying Projects (MQPs) are meant for a team of students and are expected to take 3 quarters to complete with the possibility of publication.**

 **Partial projects are expected to take 1-4 weeks of work and are not intended to produce a publication alone.
 (Can combine partials for possible publications)**
 - **Implement a Graph Neural Network to explore truly distributed RL** (Full Project)